greatsandyeagle/sdart.github.io/index.md

 # Custom Art from Photo

 Whether you are looking for an artistic portrait of your loved ones, or a special gift for your friends, this shop is for you!
-Check out the gallery [Here](https://jekyllrb.com/)

 Message me with a nice photo and I'll turn it into an **HD hand-drawn line portrait in a digital format (say, PNG)**.
 You can then print it, frame it, light up your home!